Color Theory (album): Critical reception

 Color Theory was met with critical acclaim from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album received an average score of 81, which indicates "universal acclaim", based on 22 reviews.

 Jayson Greene of Pitchfork wrote, "the second album from singer-songwriter Sophie Allison is piercing and unpredictable.
 In contrast to its bigger and brighter sound, the mood is grimmer, the emotional truths darker."
 Michael Hann of The Guardian wrote "Sophie Allison’s second album deals with ill-health and despair, but you would hardly know it from the fantastic arrangements and tunes."
 Hannah Mylrea of NME said the album is "as beautiful as it is brave".

 AllMusic wrote, "Though the songs here aren't quite as immediately infectious as Clean, its combination of deceptively warm surfaces, alluring melodies, and subtly distorted textures reward repeat listens with that sense of discovery."
 NME gave the album four stars out of five, calling it "deeply moving."

+Rob Sheffield of Rolling Stone named the album's third track "Royal Screw Up" as his twelfth-favorite song released in 2020.